-Selection from the Waiting List [24 CFR 983.251(c)]
+D. Selection from the Waiting List 24 CFR 983.251(c)]

-HHA shall use the same waiting list for both tenant-based and PBV assistance.
 Except where noted in the Administrative Plan, the HHA's tenant selection procedures for the tenant-based programs apply for units assisted under the PBV Program.
 Except for units which are occupied by eligible "in place" tenants upon the commencement of the project based contract term, when a vacancy exists at a PBV site, the HHA will notify the next families on the appropriate HHA PBV waiting list.
-HHA's letter to the applicants will also state that if the applicant is interested in residing in the vacant PBV unit that the applicant will not lose his/her place on the HHA's Section 8 waiting list (if applicable) until that person has been leased in the PBV unit.
+HHA's will inform applicants that if the applicant is interested in residing in the vacant PBV unit that the applicant will not lose his/her place on the HHA's Section 8 waiting list (if applicable) until that person has been leased in the PBV unit.